hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 As part of the project:
 * The "India: Mercury Initial Assessment" report was finalized by the Ministry of Environment, Forest and Climate Change (MoEFCC) and the inter-ministerial steering committee.
 It includes sector specific National Action Plans, details of regulatory mechanisms and phase out dates for mercury containing products in India.
-This report is expected to impact healthcare institutions, laboratories and other industries that handle mercury containing products.
+This report will impact healthcare institutions, laboratories and other industries that handle mercury containing products.
 * More than 100 Memorandums of Agreement (MOAs) have been signed with the private sector companies to foster their participation in the second stage of the Hydrochlorofluorocarbons (HCFCs) Phase-out Management Plan (HPMP-II).
 * The Project Identification Form (PIF) for a project on environmentally sound management of e-waste has been endorsed by the MoEFCC for submission to the Global Environment Fund (GEF).

-**Conclusion:**
+**Conclusion:** This project sets the stage for future projects aimed at improving waste management systems for e-waste.

 **SDG 1 "No Poverty":** The outcomes of this project will benefit people living under the national poverty line as they are disproportionately exposed to toxic substances like mercury, both through informal e-waste recycling and due to living in contaminated areas.